Masturbation is common among both men and women and married and unmarried people.

 You can’t replenish them in a single meal.
 If masturbation bothers you from a religious perspective, just keep off if your faith counts in every situation.

 Masturbation is a great way to learn about your sexuality.
-The fantasies and physical response during masturbation help teenagers learn about sex.
+The fantasies and physical responses during masturbation help teenagers learn about sex.

 Later on in life, masturbation is a normal part of physical and mental health.